mvolkmann/blog/src/swift.md

 and selecting a device type.
 This must be done in each Xcode project.

+To run an app on a real iOS device:

+- attach the device with a USB cable
+- wait for the computer to recognize the device
+- select the device from the dropdown list of targets at the top that includes the names of available simulators (will have a generic name like "iPhone")
+- press the play button
+- enter the computer password
+- look for a new app icon to appear on the device
+- one-time setup
+  - open the Settings app
+  - select General ...
+VPN & Device Management
+  - tap the new app
+  - tap the "Trust" button

 ### VS Code

 For tips on writing Swift code in VS Code, see